indrekots/indrekots.github.io/_posts/articles/2017-02-18-why-i-dont-use-field-injection-anymore.md

 aging: false
 ---

-Whether you're a new to [Spring Framework](https://projects.spring.io/spring-framework/ "Spring Framework") or have been using it for some time, you are probably familiar with one of it's most notable features—[dependency injection](https://martinfowler.com/articles/injection.html "Inversion of Control Containers and the Dependency Injection pattern").
-We're well aware of its benefits and are happy to point them out to fellow developers.
-The framework will take care of creating instances of classes with the required dependencies.
-We just have to provide it with the appropriate annotations.

-Almost all Spring projects that I have worked with make heavy use of field injection, that is using `@Autowired`/`@Inject` annotation on an instance field.
+Whether you're a new to [Spring Framework](https://projects.spring.io/spring-framework/ "Spring Framework") or have been using it for some time, you're probably familiar with one of it's most notable features—[dependency injection](https://martinfowler.com/articles/injection.html "Inversion of Control Containers and the Dependency Injection pattern").
+Nearly all Spring projects that I have worked with make heavy use of field injection, that is using `@Autowired`/`@Inject` annotation on an instance field.
 I guess this is a popular approach because it is concise and reads well.
-But have you ever considered constructor and/or setter injection?
+But have you ever considered the downsides of field injection?

-I think I'm late to the party and understand this is a somewhat controversial topic (add link mabye?) but recently I have switched to favor constructor injection over field injection.
-I understand that this topic has been discussed many times before (links to previous articles).
-Nevertheless, I'd like to go over the arguments that made me prefer constructor injection.

-//story

-Let me tell you a story.
-A software engineer joins a team of Java developers.
-They're working on a Spring app. ...
-Joins another team, same thing.
-That developer was me.
+## What downsides?

+If you're wondering what downsides I'm referring to, then you're like me.
+Let me explain.

 I used to use Spring's field injection all the time.
 Although I was well aware, that Spring framework supports constructor and setter injection, I did not consider using them.
 There were multiple reasons.
-But mainly I liked the conciseness of adding `@Autowired` or `@Inject` annotation to a private field.
+But mainly I liked the brevity of adding `@Autowired` or `@Inject` annotation to a private field.
 The Spring framework would do the heavy lifting.
-Required dependencies were injected to classes without me having to do much work at all.
-That's what frameworks are for, right?
+Required dependencies were injected to instances of classes without me having to do much work at all.
+That's what frameworks are supposed to do, right?
 To save us from doing the ugly work.

 New classes started out small.
-Maybe they had one or two dependencies.
-But over time, like in many code bases, they grew larger.
+Maybe they had one or two dependencies but not more than that.
+Over time though, like in many code bases, classes grew larger.
 I needed to add support for a new feature.
 No problem.
 Let's take the existing class, and add another dependency to it.
 Spring makes it quite convenient.
 Just *autowire* it.
 This process was repeated multiple times until, lo and behold, I had created a monolith.
 But that's normal?
 Right?
 Raise your hand if you've seen a service class with ten or more dependencies and line count approaching to several hundred.

+## Large classes aren't the fault of field injection

+I don't think I'm in the position to list all the reasons why classes grow too large.
+Certainly field injection is not the main reason for it but I think it contributes to it.
+I guess large classes are created due to multiple bad programming practices.
+[But I see this happening especially in many Spring applications](https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/).

+I'm sure you you've seen this before.
+Let's imagine a Spring application with an `Invoice` entity.
+An entity class is not useful unless you have a way to persist it.
+Therefore our imaginary Spring app has an `InvoiceRepository`.
+Where do we put our business logic?
+Let's create an `InvoiceService`.
+And what usually ends up happening is that everything that is slightly related to invoices is implemented in `InvoiceService` and the service class grows out of hand.

+//question this architecture pattern, anemic domain model

+Field injection only amplifies that in my opinion.
+It takes away the pain of introducing a new dependency.
+I'm not saying that programming should be painful but *autowiring* a new field is so easy that we stop thinking about whether we should actually do it.
+More on that later.

 At least I thought this was normal.
 Maybe it was [cargo cult programming](https://en.wikipedia.org/wiki/Cargo_cult_programming "Cargo Cult Programming").
 I did what everybody else did, without considering whether it was good or bad.

 Today I would argue that field injection encourages classes to become god objects.
 It's so easy to add a new dependency.

 * service classes with 10+ dependencies seemed to be "normal", this is what everybody does right? one service class per domain object and all domain object related business code is in the service class, grows super large over time, but it's okay right? (https://www.petrikainulainen.net/software-development/design/the-biggest-flaw-of-spring-web-applications/)
 * tests used either the spring container (kind of slow) or reflection (kind of a workaround) to inject mocks